-Sotheby’s is offering a rare Hermès Kelly 25 bag for over USD 500,000
+Sotheby’s is Offering a Rare Hermès Kelly 25 Bag for Over USD 500,000

 All eyes on the price

 The prices for these ultra-luxury bags are said to increase every year and hence experts claim that they are an asset from an economic point of view.
-Hermès Kelly 25 is likely to fetch more price than the Hermès Kelly 28 which was auctioned earlier this year and fetched USD 513,000 (RM 23,72,625 approximately).
+Hermès Kelly 25 is likely to fetch more price than the Hermès Kelly 28 which was auctioned earlier this year and fetched USD 513,000.

 The difference between the two bags is their size.
 Hermès Kelly 25 is smaller than the Kelly 28.
 According to the experts, smaller bags are preferred more by international collectors and hence the demand.